nzuzomalinga/Diversity_Dice_Rolling_App/README.md

 > - Dice face images are not included, you'll have to come up with your own or use random stock images

 >> ## Things you Should Know❓
-> - Make sure your pubspec.yaml file is configured correctly for your asset files.
+> - Make sure your pubspec.yaml file is configured correctly for your asset images directory.
 > - Have Fun !

 > | Diversity Dice Roller |